MaxIV-KitsControls/Elogy/README.md

 Ideas
 =====

 * Push updates via SSE/websockets?
-This might replace the need for configurable actions, email etc.
+This might replace the need for configurable actions, email etc. How about RSS?
 * The ORM (peewee) supports other backends like postgres.
 Something to consider.
 * Text search in sqlite is quite limited.
 Maybe look into an embedded search engine like whoosh?
 * A basic mobile version would be neat!